Blackburne History, Family Crest & Coats of Arms

 - William Blackburne, aged 29, who landed in New York in 1812

 Contemporary Notables of the name Blackburne (post 1700) +

-- Laura D. Blackburne, American Democrat politician, Delegate to Democratic National Convention from New York, 1988
+- Laura D. Blackburne, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1988

-- Elmer H. Blackburne, American Democrat politician, Delegate to Democratic National Convention from New York, 1984
+- Elmer H. Blackburne, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1984

 - The Very Rev Lionel Edward Blackburne (1874-1951), English Anglican priest, Archdeacon of Surrey, Dean of Ely

 - John Ireland Blackburne (1783-1874), British Conservative politician